Soil Vapour Extraction

 - Simple, modular construction design, adapted for IEG remediation euquipment.

-- Self-contained system in insulated HDPE enclosure.
+- Self-contained system in HDPE enclosure.

-- Integrated gas distribution for maximal adsorption
+- Integrated gas distribution for optimized adsorption.

 Coaxial Groundwater Circulation